cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 }
 ```

-Thus we have defined two editor configurations, foo and bar, and added the configurations to the preferences.
+Two editor configurations, foo and bar, have been defined and added the configurations to the preferences.
 The foo is stored in the general profile and the bar is stored in the lab profile.

 The defined profile data will be automatically registered to default.
-Using Editor.Profile.getConfig will get the default values.
+Using `Editor.Profile.getConfig` will get the default values.

 The `contributions` of `package.json` need to be defined like the following: